mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 If you are using a older verion of Ubuntu like 16.04 or 14.04 Then Remote Desktop(XRDP) facility would not work for you.
 ---
+## Requirements
+A SSH client such as putty
+A VPS or Dedicated server with ubuntu(18.04) Installed Either should have acces of root user OR run su(super user)
+---

 ## Optional